 If you fail to collect product feedback from your customers, you won’t be able to accurately identify their needs or offer effective solutions.
 And these things are the biggest drivers of customer loyalty, retention, and satisfaction.

 The way you collect product feedback depends on the nature of your product.
-In no particular order, let’s have a look at these interesting use cases for gathering feedback related to your product.
+In no particular order, let’s have a look at these interesting use cases for gathering customer feedback related to your product.

 Google